MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 This subnet is used to route packets out of the VM Network.
 This subnet need not be pre-configured in your datacenter.

     ![IPsec](../media/sdn-gateway2.png)
 6. Type a connection **Name**, and the IP address of the remote endpoint.
-Optionally configure bandwidth.
+Optionally, configure the bandwidth.
 7. In **Authentication**, select the type of authentication you want to use.
 If you choose to authenticate by using a Run As account, create a user account with a user name, and the IPSec key as the password for the account.
 8. In **Routes**, type all the remote subnets that you want to connect to.
-9. If you selected **Enable Border Gateway Protocol (BGP)** then you can leave this screen blank and instead fill out your ASN, peer BGP IP and its ASN on the **Border Gateway Protocol** tab as shown below:
+9. If you selected **Enable Border Gateway Protocol (BGP)**, then you can leave this screen blank and instead fill out your ASN, peer BGP IP and its ASN on the **Border Gateway Protocol** tab as shown below:

     ![IPsec](../media/sdn-gateway3.png)
 10. On the **Advanced** tab, accept the default settings.